sherwinf07/redhat/README.md

-# redhat
+# RedHat Linux - Guide
+### Author: Sherwin Frias

-This repository will guide you to installing, managing and configuring Red Hat Linux servers.
+This repository will guide in installing, managing and configuring Red Hat Linux servers.